rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 to route packets from one network to another network.
 So, a router bridges a path between two separate networks, but the actual allotment of IP addresses in a network is implemented by following standard rules established by the Internet community.
-Five predefined network address classes determine the number of networks and number of hosts in a network (see Table 4-1).C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E 181 Table 4-1.
+Five predefined network address classes determine the number of networks and number of hosts in a network (see Table 4-1).

+Table 4-1.
 Network Address Classes
 Bytes Bytes Binary Number of
 Allocated Allocated Format Total Hosts per IP Address